UX/UI and Design Terminology

 Low Fidelity

 Low fidelity design represents an early and simplified version of the design.
 Its purpose is to quickly showcase the layout of elements, user flow, and basic functionality, without wasting time on colors, typography, or visual effects.
-The low-fi approach allows for rapid iteration, easier collaboration with the team, and feedback at the earliest stages of development.
+The low-fi approach allows for rapid iteration, easier collaboration with the team, and feedback in the earliest stages of development.
 Due to its simplicity, it is ideal for testing ideas, solving problems, and defining direction before investing in the final design.

 High Fidelity